eduardocruzpalacios/oop-design-patterns-java/README.md

 DEFINITION: Specify the kinds of objects to create using a prototypical instance, and create new objects by coping this prototype.

 Participants:
+- Client:
+  - Graphic::getRepresentation
+  - GraphicTool (Graphic)
-- Prototype: MusicalNotePrototype extends Graphic::getRepresentation
+- Prototype: MusicalNotePrototype extends Graphic
+- ConcretePrototype:
+  - HalfNotePrototypeDeepCopy implements MusicalNotePrototype
-- ConcretePrototype: HalfNotePrototypeDeepCopy, HalfNotePrototypeShadowCopy
+  - HalfNotePrototypeShadowCopy implements MusicalNotePrototype
-- Client: GraphicTool (Graphic)
 - Model: Representation

+ConcretePrototype classes expose clone method to create a new instance of their class by cloning a prototypical instance.

 Variants: *Deep copy* and *Shadow copy* clone techniques.
 #### Builder